GVINS: Tightly Coupled GNSS-Visual-Inertial Fusion for Smooth and Consistent State Estimation: Notation and Definitions

-In order to connect the local world and global ECEF frames, a semi-global frame, ENU, is introduced.
+\item ENU Frame: In order to connect the local world and global ECEF frames, a semi-global frame, ENU, is introduced.
 The x, y, z axis of the ENU frame $(\cdot)^n$ point to the east, north, and up direction respectively (Fig.~\ref{fig:coordinate_systems}).
 Given a point in ECEF frame, a unique ENU frame can be determined with its origin sitting on that point.
-Note that the both the z axis of the local world frame and ENU frame are parallel to the gravity direction.
+Note that the z axis of ENU frame is also gravity aligned.

+\item ECI Frame: The \ac{ECI} frame is an inertial coordinate system with the center of mass of the Earth as its origin.
+The three axes of the ECI frame $(\cdot)^E$ are taken to point in fixed directions with respect to the stars, i.e., do not rotate with the Earth.
+The GNSS signal travels in straight line in the ECI frame, which can greatly simplify the formulation.
+In this paper the ECI frame is formed by freezing the ECEF frame at the time of reception of the GNSS signal.